pgRouting/pgrouting/doc/coloring/pgr_bipartite.rst

     :end-before: result columns end

-Additional Examples
+Additional Example
 ------------------------------------------------------------------------------------------

 :Example: The odd length cyclic graph can not be bipartite.

-Adding the edge (1,7) will make odd length cyclic graph with 5 veritices, as follows:
+The following edge will make subgraph with vertices {1, 2, 5, 7, 8} an odd length cyclic graph.

 .. literalinclude:: doc-bipartite.queries
    :start-after: --q2